farm-ng/amiga-dev-kit/website/docs/apps/file_manager_app/README.md

 ---
 id: file-manager-app
-title: File Manager App
+title: File Manager App Guide
 ---

-# File Manager App Guide

 The File Manager app is crucial for efficiently managing log files on your Amiga.
 With its user-friendly